ryanczm/Analytic-Musings/_posts/2024-09-02-types-of-modelling.md

 ## Numerical

-* Numerical modelling is what we see in applied math/physics, when we build out a set of laws then derive some model (by simulation or theory) to see how a situation or measurements evolve across a time horizon.
+Numerical modelling is what we see in applied math/physics, when we build out a set of laws then derive some model (by simulation or theory) to see how a situation or measurements evolve across a time horizon.

 How might we deduce these laws?
 From what I see on X, physics-trained quants are especially good at this.
-Empirically doing a quick and dirty estimation, simulating some laws/parameters and them developing a toy model.
+First, they observe the situation.
+They make assumptions (e.g this phenomenon seems to follow this law) without being too concerned about pinpoint accuracy.
+They do a quick and dirty estimation, simulating some laws/parameters and them developing a toy model.
 In this case, there's no statistical element, just some 'rules' that are then applied numerically.

 ## Integrating Discretionary Views in Statistical Modelling